Predicting the Understandability of Computational Notebooks through Code Metrics Analysis: Evaluations

 \figref{shap with PT} of SHAP values reveal that \textbf{performance tier (PT)} is the most important feature, on average, in determining CU.
 Users with lower performance tiers are generally less likely to produce understandable notebooks.
 Furthermore, the higher the expertise, the cleaner the notebook code.
 This result was consistent across our experiments with different learning algorithms and various measures of CU.
 The takeaway is straightforward: investing in training and enhancing the notebook developer experience is crucial for achieving a better understanding of the code.

-Perhaps we are looking for a model capable of predicting the CU score using static metrics extracted from a notebook, regardless of the developer's skill level.
+Perhaps we are looking for a model capable of classification using static metrics extracted from a notebook, regardless of the developer's skill level.
 In this context, assigning a value to the PT metric might not be straightforward.
 In a separate experiment, we omitted this metric and attained an accuracy and F1-score of 80\% using the Random Forest algorithm.

 According to the SHAP chart, the next most important features in determining CU are a script-based metric and four notebook-based metrics as follows: \begin{itemize} \item \textbf{Number of blank lines of code (BLC)}, which is related to notebook code, has a negative impact on CU. \item \textbf{Visualization data types (VDT)}, which is related to code cell output, has a positive impact on CU. \item \textbf{Number of executed cells (EC)}, which is related to code cell output, has a positive impact on CU. \item \textbf{Number of H1 tags in markdown headlines (H1)}, which is related to markdown cells, has a positive impact on CU. \item \textbf{Number of lines of markdown cells (LMC)}, which is related to markdown cells, has a positive impact on CU. \end{itemize}